Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

 > **Whether using Portal or CLI Pipeline import, you will need to import each Pipeline YAML file individually.**

-The files to import are the YAML files stored in the `/.ado/pipelines/` directory. **Do not** import files from subdirectories, such as `/.ado/pipelines/config/` or `/.ado/pipelines/templates/`, or from other directories in the repo.
+The files to import are the YAML files stored in the root of the `/.ado/pipelines/` directory. **Do not** import files from subdirectories, such as `/.ado/pipelines/config/` or `/.ado/pipelines/templates/`, or from other directories in the repo.

 You can find more details about any of the pipelines within the [pipelines documentation](/.ado/pipelines/README.md).